College: College of Life and Environmental Sciences

 I am a zoo biologist with a particular interest in ungulates and non-passerine birds.
 My background is predominantly in behaviour and welfare of captive animals, and how the zoo environment can affect the types of behaviour displayed by those animals that are kept in captivity.
 My focus on zoo research came about during my undergraduate degree at Imperial College London (BSc Animal Science) where I researched the effect of dietary change on the performance of normal and abnormal behaviours in captive giraffe.
 I continued to investigate the links between management, provision and health / welfare during my MSc at the Royal Veterinary College (MSc Wild Animal Biology) where I conducted a national study of giraffe dietary husbandry and cause of death.
 Aside of my teaching at Exeter, I am currently an Associate Lecturer for the University of Portsmouth and since 2007 I have conducted a longitudinal study at Marwell Wildlife, in Hampshire, investigating the social structure of the giraffe herd at this zoo and the importance of social bonds to the individual animals.

 This research has lead into my PhD project here at CRAB where I am examining the broader topic of the relevance and importance of social networks in captive species, and any associated implications for zoo animal husbandry and welfare.
-Currently, in conjunction with the Wildfowl & Wetlands Trust (WWT) at Slimbridge I am researching the social organisation of captive flamingos, as well as the roles that invididuals birds play within a flock.
-I am also interested in communication and vocalisation in flamingos, and I plan to investigate the importance of contact calls and group vocalisation to performance of reproductive displays.
+Currently, in conjunction with the Wildfowl & Wetlands Trust (WWT) at Slimbridge I am researching the social organisation of captive flamingos, as well as the roles that individuals birds play within a flock.

 I am also researching enclosure usage and breeding behaviour of captive flamingos to help further evidence base the husbandry techniques used for this most popular of zoo-housed birds.
 Several collections across the UK and Europe are helping me with data collection.

-I would be interested to hear from anyone working in the zoo industries who is working with giraffe and flamingos, as well as from those researchers who are also investigating similar species / areas of zoo animal behaviour and husbandry.
+I would be interested to hear from anyone working in the zoo industries who is working with flamingos, or giraffes or wildfowl, as well as from those researchers who are also investigating similar species / areas of zoo animal behaviour and husbandry.
 Please do drop me a line if you're interested in helping with my data collection.

-To find about more about my project please follow: www.justgiving.com/paul-rose4 or http://www.wwt.org.uk/visit/slimbridge/diaries/flamingo-diary/
+To find about more about my project please follow: http://www.wwt.org.uk/visit/slimbridge/diaries/flamingo-diary/